A computer program for scattering of light from a sphere using Mie theory & the Debye series

 The MiePlot computer program is available free of charge for non-commercial use.
 You may not sell it, but you can distribute it free of charge to others.
 Please include the Help files.
 However, this program is offered on the explicit understanding that no modifications may be made to it.
-Although this program has been tested on Microsoft Windows 98, NT, 2000, XP, Vista, Windows 7 and Windows 8, no warranty is offered!
+Although this program has been tested on Microsoft Windows 98, NT, 2000, XP, Vista, Windows 7, Windows 8/8.1, Windows 10 and Windows 11, no warranty is offered!

-I would like to thank everybody who has made suggestions for improvements to MiePlot.
+I would like to thank everybody who has reported bugs or made suggestions for improvements to MiePlot.
 I hope that MiePlot v4 includes most of the requested facilities - but if you have any additional suggestions, please contact me.
+Your feedback is welcome!